drhirn/fhem-rhasspy/README.md

 define <name> RHASSPY <MqttDevice> <DefaultRoom>
 ```

-* `MqttDevice`: Name of the MQTT Device in FHEM which connects to the MQTT server Rhasspy uses.
+* `MqttDevice`: Name of the MQTT2_CLIENT Device in FHEM which connects to the MQTT server Rhasspy uses.
 * `DefaultRoom`: Name of the default room which should be used if no room-name is present in the command.

 ### Set-Commands (SET)